Netanyahu turns to extremist party that calls for expelling Arabs from Israel

 After a fellow Kach politician, American-Israeli Baruch Goldstein, killed 29 Palestinian worshipers at Hebron’s Cave of the Patriarchs in 1994, Israel declared the party a terrorist organization.
 After that, the party’s leaders mostly came to be regarded as pariahs.
 But Kahanism took on a new life as an alt-underground youth movement.

 “I think Rabbi Kahane was a holy man, a righteous man, who fought for the Jewish people and was murdered for the sanctification of God’s name. . . .
-I take from Rabbi Kahane many, many good things,” Ben Gvir said in an interview last month with the right-wing media site Srugim in a translation by the Times of Israel.
+I take from Rabbi Kahane many, many good things,” Ben Gvir said in an interview last month with the right-wing media site Srugim.

 “But after all that, no, I’m not Rabbi Kahane word for word,” he said, adding for example that he would not propose legislation creating segregated beaches for Jews and Arabs.